 Sylvia Acevedo’s story shows her incredible intelligence, drive, and determination.
 She grows up poor in New Mexico greatly impacted by her Mexican-American heritage, Head Start, and the Girl Scouts.
 Sylvia credits the Girl Scouts with not just teaching her life skills but showing her that she could do hard things and that her life could be more than being a housewife.
 She is an amazing woman who becomes a rocket scientist and influential leader.
-I highly recommend this well-written chapter book memoir.
+I highly recommend this well-written nonfiction book for teens.

 Taking Flight: From War Orphan to Star Ballerina by Michaela DePrince and Elaine DePrince

 An orphan who was thought never to be adopted due to her skin condition, Michaela was adopted from an orphanage in West Africa.
 Even at the orphanage, she wanted to be a ballerina — and her determination and hard work paid off.
-Her hard work paid off.
 Now she’s the youngest principal dancer with the Dance Theatre of Harlem.

 Everything You Need to Ace Geometry in One Big Fat Notebook